zeroc-ice/ice/cpp/demo/Ice/winrt/hello/README.txt

 This will regenerate a server certificate with a common name set to 192.168.1.53.
-This can either be set to an IP address or DNS name, the only requirement is that it matches the value that will be used by the client to connect to the Glacier2 router.
+This can either be set to an IP address or DNS name, the only requirement is that it matches the value that will be used by the hello client to connect to the hello server.

 Build and deploy the demo using "Deploy hello" from the "Build" menu.